FormAgent/agent-workflow/README.md

   }
 }

-// 🔥 After refactoring - 1 line does it all
+// 🔥 Simple and powerful - 1 line does it all
 const result = await WorkflowBuilder
   .create()
   .addTask(new DataProcessTask())